Legal Research Service Policies

 3. Service Limitations

 A. Unauthorized Practice of Law

 The Law Library research librarians shall not furnish legal assistance or interpretations of the law if, in the judgment of the research librarian providing service, doing so would result in any violation of law, including, but not limited to, breach of the California Rules of Professional Conduct or the commission of the crime of unauthorized practice of law.

 B. Use of Law Library Databases

 Law Library research librarians shall use Lexis and Westlaw to assist current USF Law faculty, law students, and law staff in accordance with applicable contracts between the USF Law Library and these vendors.
 Law Library staff must comply with vendor licensing agreements when furnishing legal research assistance to all user groups.

 C. Telephone Research Assistance

 The Law Library research librarians may answer simple research questions over the phone for patrons eligible to receive service under this policy.
-In-person research requests will receive priority.
+In-person or chat-service research requests will receive priority.
 The Law Library staff will not read cases, statutes, regulations, or other documents over the phone.